Livingdead1989/livingdead1989.github.io/_posts/2022-11-27-rpi-zero-w-cam-web-interface.md

 Under the Camera Settings I have loaded the preset "Max View 972p 4:3" and flipped the image in both directions.

-Enable motion detection of startup, in the schedule settings add "md 1" in the Period Start box.
-Also set the "Purge Space Mode" to "Minimum Space %" and set to "5".
+To enable motion detection on startup, change to the schedule settings and add "md 1" in the Period Start box.
+I also set the "Purge Space Mode" to "Minimum Space %" and set to "5" so the storage will be recycled when this threshold is met.

 ### Turn off the camera red LED